-We have taken action to protect and defend our innovations by filing legal proceedings for patent infringement against SK hynix and two of its subsidiaries in the U.S. International Trade Commission ("ITC"), U.S. district court and the courts of Germany.
 On January 31, 2019, the court in Germany found there was no infringement of the Utility Model asserted and dismissed the case.
-We intend to appeal this ruling.
+We do not intend to appeal this ruling.
 In our two separate ITC actions against SK hynix, we have requested exclusion orders that direct U.S. Customs and Border Protection to stop allegedly infringing SK hynix RDIMM and LRDIMM products from entering the United States.
-In our U.S. district court and international court proceedings, we are primarily seeking damages.
-All of our patents involved in these proceedings cover key features of RDIMM and LRDIMM products.
+In our U.S. district court proceedings (which are currently stayed), we are primarily seeking damages.
+All of our patents involved in these proceedings allegedly cover key features of RDIMM and LRDIMM products.